Water Disinfection and Chlorination

 There are potential issues when blending waters from chlorinated systems and systems using chloramines.
 System blending is relatively common; for instance, a smaller water system may draw on another larger water system to meet peak seasonal demands.
 As mentioned above, chloramine is often used as a secondary disinfectant to establish a total residual chlorine for the system.
 However, exposure of such a chloramine system with a system using chlorine (hypochlorous acid) as residual poses issues in chloramine decay and nitrification, which can result in problems maintaining proper chlorine residuals.

-Observations indicate that distribution system mixing can be reasonably successful if chloramine flows are limited to about 30 percent of total water entering the system, chloramines entering the system are stable, and chloramines come in contact with moderately strong free‐chlorine residuals.
+Observations indicate that distribution system mixing can be reasonably successful if chloramine flows are limited to about 30 percent of the total water entering the system, chloramines entering the system are stable, and chloramines come in contact with moderately strong free‐chlorine residuals.
 If not, problems will be more pronounced within areas with greater water age; the worst case could be a major nitrification episode.

 In nitrification, nitrite and nitrate compounds react with chlorine and chloramines, increasing chlorine demand and decreasing chlorine residuals.
 The nitrite and nitrate compounds are formed by bacteria reacting with free ammonia.
-This situation can have regulatory consequences because low or absent disinfectant can promote coliform bacteria growth, which can result in a Total Coliform Rule violation.
+This situation can have regulatory consequences because low or absent disinfectants can promote coliform bacteria growth, which can result in a Total Coliform Rule violation.
 The following information on nitrification is taken from the EPA’s October 15, 2002 paper entitled “Nitrification”.

 Nitrification can have the adverse impacts of increasing nitrite and nitrate levels, reducing alkalinity, pH, dissolved oxygen, and chloramine residuals, and promoting bacterial regrowth.
 Various potential health impacts have been associated with these issues.

 Nitrification is a microbial process by which reduced nitrogen compounds (primarily ammonia) are sequentially oxidized to nitrite and nitrate.
 Ammonia is present in drinking water through either naturally occurring processes or through ammonia addition during secondary disinfection to form chloramines.
-The nitrification process is primarily accomplished by two groups of autotrophic nitrifying bacteria that can build organic molecules using energy obtained from inorganic sources, in this case ammonia or nitrite.
+The nitrification process is primarily accomplished by two groups of autotrophic nitrifying bacteria that can build organic molecules using energy obtained from inorganic sources, in this case, ammonia or nitrite.
 Under the Safe Drinking Water Act (SDWA), primary MCLs have been established for nitrite-N, nitrate-N, and the sum of nitrite-N plus nitrate-N.

 Whether you want a new water treatment system installed, need your current one inspected and repaired, or just want a free quote, contact the WETS LLC.
 With years of experience in the industry, our skilled team members are trained and knowledgeable with a variety of leading water equipment and products.
 Our certified water purification experts are here to help.